State lawmakers again trying to remove Trump name from park

 Sen. Brad Hoylman, of Manhattan, and Assemblywoman Nily Rozic, of Queens, have introduced legislation that would allow the state parks commissioner to give Donald J. Trump State Park a different name.

-In 2006, Trump donated 463 acres of undeveloped land straddling the Putnam-Westchester county border north of New York City to the state for a park.
+In 2006, Trump donated undeveloped land straddling the Putnam-Westchester county border north of New York City to the state for a park.
 The park was one of dozens closed by the state four years later amid a budget crisis.

 The park never reopened and isn't included on the state's official state park list.